 Benefits of Tempeh

-- High on fiber and Vitamins, iron, magnesium, zinc, calcium, potassium, zinc, manganese, folate, pantothenic acid.
+- High on fibre and Vitamins, iron, magnesium, zinc, calcium, potassium, zinc, manganese, folate, and pantothenic acid.

 - Plus, it is an anti-inflammatory food (prevents oxidative damage, great on an anti-inflammation diet).
 It has a high antioxidant profile.